Pittsburgh Penguins Odds

 - Player Over/Under points: Sidney Crosby has had a lot of big games in his career.
 You might think Sid the Kid has another monster game up his sleeve, and therefore you’d look toward betting over on his points scored.
 Some lesser players’ point total over/unders might be 0.5 points (basically a yes/no on whether they’ll score a goal or record an assist), but with a player of the caliber of Crosby, a typical over/under would be set at 1.5 points.

 - Who will win the second period?: Maybe you missed the opening period due to being stuck at work late and then during the third period, you have to pick your kid up from practice.
 You’ll only be able to watch the second period.
 No worries.
 You can bet on which team you think will win the second period.
 Whatever happens in the first or third period is irrelevant for your bet.

 Rivers Casino Pittsburgh and owner Rush Street’s online gaming arm BetRivers are the official casino and official sportsbook of the Pittsburgh Penguins.
 That means BetRivers is likely the best place to bet the Penguins online.

 Plus, BetRivers takes credit cards and deposits via PayNearMe and the cage at Rivers Casino Pittsburgh, making it super convenient.
 Finally, BetRivers will give you a great first deposit match bonus when you sign up using our exclusive bonus code.
-That’s money you can use to bet on the Pens for free, plus it comes with only a one-time wagering requirement attached, making it an easy bonus to get your hands on.
+That’s money you can use to bet on the Pens, plus it comes with only a one-time wagering requirement attached, making it an easy bonus to get your hands on.

 Pittsburgh has had a lot of great players lace up the skates for the Penguins.
 Here are the leaders for the Penguins over the past five seasons in some key categories: